Jo Ann’s Top 10

 Known for it’s large flower heads that are similar to a hydrangea, plumbago (pictured left, blue) has become a plant that many gardeners have grown to love.
 It is available in both blue and white blooms and, because it continues to bloom through the hot summer months, it has found it’s way onto Jo Ann’s favorites list.
 Excellent in container plantings, plumbago is certainly one plant the Jo Ann will continue to grow for many years to come.

-Blooming throughout the summer months, pentas finds themselves high on Jo Ann’s pedestal of favorites.
-Pentas (pictured left, red) are best known for their clustered heads of star-shaped flowers that are available in a wide array of colors.
+Blooming throughout the summer months, Pentas finds themselves high on Jo Ann’s pedestal of favorites.
+Pentas are best known for their clustered heads of star-shaped flowers that are available in a wide array of colors.
 On top of being one of the best butterfly attractants, Jo Ann points out one of the plants key features: no deadheading required!
 As most of us know, the words “no deadheading required” is music to every gardener’s ears!

 Sometimes called Fairy Fan Flower, the first word that comes to Jo Ann’s mind when she hears Scaevola is “tough.”
 Blooming in shades of purple, pink and white, Scaevola (pictured right, purple) can be used as a trailing plant in a container, in a hanging basket and even as a ground cover.
 Jo Ann says that when the summer months turn really hot, Scaevola is one of the few plants thriving in the heat.

 Ready to dig into the spring season, Jo Ann’s excitement has been felt by all here at Fairview.
 As our leading expert, she has shared her knowledge with us over the years and as a token of our appreciation we are more than excited to be able share it with you through this article.